swashata/wp-webpack-script/site/docs/apis/project-configuration.md

 If we were to pass multiple file object, then webpack would run in [multi-compiler](https://webpack.js.org/api/node/#multicompiler) mode, separating dependency tree from each of the file object.

-Each file object has two required and three optional properties.
+Each file object has two required and four optional properties.
 Here's the interface.

 ```ts